Marcus Bannerman: DynamO was originally developed

 some excellent open source libraries utilised within the code.

-The build system used to build DynamO
+The build system used is the CMake system.

 Bosco ho provided